 The Way Forward

-Thandi* is now 3 years old and is still on treatment.
-Her hair is growing again, but she battles with constant infections.
+Thandi* at 3 years old continued with treatment.
+Her hair started to grow again, but she battled with constant infections.
 It is sad that she doesn’t have many friends.
 It seems that others in her community are still scared of her disease and they chase her away.

 Although Jessica* and her daughter’s living circumstances have improved a bit, it is obvious that there is still a lot of hard work and education to be done in their community.

-CANSA’s TLC Staff in Kimberley, will continue to go out of their way to make a difference and CANSA has recently taken hands with Traditional Healers to educate them around cancer so that they in turn can educate their communities.
+CANSA’s TLC Staff will continue to go out of their way to make a difference and CANSA has recently taken hands with Traditional Healers to educate them around cancer so that they in turn can educate their communities.